 The licentiate degree programme corresponds to a total of two years of full-time studies (120 credits) and includes work that is reported in a scientific thesis and the other elements specified in the local qualifications framework for doctoral programmes and the general syllabus for the subject.

-The doctoral degree programme corresponds to a total of four years of full-time studies (240 credits) and includes a doctoral thesis and the other elements specified in the local qualifications framework for doctoral programmes and the general syllabus for the subject.
+The doctoral degree programme corresponds to a total of four years of full-time studies (240 credits) and includes a doctoral thesis and the other elements specified in the local qualifications framework for doctoral specified in the local qualifications framework for doctoral thesis and the other elements specified in the local qualifications framework for doctoral programmes and the general syllabus for the subject.